Does Your Depression Get The Best Of You?

 Some people have a difficult time in managing their depression.
 Sometimes, their depression and fears can get the best of them.
 When your in this situation, it is important to know what to do so that your depression doesn’t overwhelm you.

 Here is a short list of techniques that a person can use to help manage their depression.

 1.Challenge your negative thinking with positive statements and realistic thinking.
-When encountering thoughts that make your fearful or anxious, challenge those thoughts by asking yourself questions that will maintain objectivity and common sense.
+When encountering thoughts that make you fearful or anxious, challenge those thoughts by asking yourself questions that will maintain objectivity and common sense.
 Changing your thinking can help you manage your fears.

-2. Some people get depressed and have a difficult time getting out of bed in the mornings.
+2. Take a break.
+Some people get depressed and have a difficult time getting out of bed in the mornings.
 When this happens, a person should take a deep breath and try to find something to do to get their mind off of the problem.
-A person could take a walk, listen to some music, read the newspaper or do an activity that will give them a fresh perspective on things.
+A person could take a walk, listen to some music, read the newspaper, or do an activity that will give them a fresh perspective on things.
 Doing something will get your mind off of the problem and give you confidence to do other things.

 3. Use Self-Visualization.
 Sometimes, we can get depressed over a task that we will have to perform in the near future.
 When this happens, visualize yourself doing the task in your mind.
 For instance, you and your team have to play in the championship volleyball game in front of a large group of people in the next few days.
 Before the big day comes, imagine yourself playing the game in your mind.
 By playing the game in your mind, you will be better prepared to perform for real when the time comes.
 Self-Visualization is a great way to reduce the fear and stress of a coming situation.

 4. Carry a small notebook of positive statements with you.
 Whenever you come across an affirmation that makes you feel good, write it down in a small notebook that you can carry around with you in your pocket.
 Whenever you feel depressed, open up your small notebook and read those statements.